btp-automation-scenarios/backstage-base-btp-template/README.md

 # SAP BTP Setup Templates

-This repository is a demo repository for handling setup templates for SAP Business Technology Platform (BTP) projects.
+This repository is a demo repository for handling the template-based setup for SAP Business Technology Platform (BTP) projects leveraging Backstage as developer portal, thios repository as blueprint and GitHub Actions to trigger the setup of a subaccount on SAP BTP via Terraform.

+You find the details over the end2end story in the repository [backstage-btp-overview](https://github.com/btp-automation-scenarios/backstage-btp-overview).

 ## Content